 During Fall and Easter Breaks, residential students wishing to stay in their assigned

-Residence Hall rooms must make their request no less than three days before the break
+Residence Hall rooms must make their request by the stated deadline before the break

-starts, in writing to, and receive written approval from, the Director of Residence
+starts, in writing to, and receive written approval from, the Dean of Students (or

-Life and Housing.
+designee).
 The college dining hall will be closed during these breaks.
-Any
+Any person

-person entering into halls without written permission will be considered trespassing
+entering into halls without written permission will be considered trespassing and

 are not permitted to have guests on campus when staying for breaks.

-During Thanksgiving, Winter Semester, and Spring Breaks, the residence halls will
+During Thanksgiving, Winter Break, and Spring Breaks, the residence halls will be

-halls without permission will be considered trespassing.
-Students living in Hillcrest,
+closed and will not be staffed.
+Students living in Hillcrest, Ferrum Village East,

-Ferrum Village East, and Ferrum Village West are permitted to remain in their apartments
+and Ferrum Village West are permitted to remain in their apartments during these breaks;

-during these breaks; however, they must receive written permission from the Director
+however, they must receive written permission from the Dean of Students (or designee).

 Departure at the End of the Academic Year